nus-cs2103-AY1617S1/addressbook-level4/docs/AboutUs.md

 # About Us

-We are students from the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).
+We are C02 Team 2, from the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).

 ## Project Team